apool-io/apoolminer/README.md

 ## Install

-Alawys get the lastest version from the [releases](https://github.com/apool-io/apoolminer/releases)
+Always get the lastest version from the [releases](https://github.com/apool-io/apoolminer/releases)

 and then extract the file